SQL Mixed Mode Authentication Enable: Challenges & Best Practices

 What is Mixed Mode Authentication in SQL Server?

 SQL Server allows users and database administrators to log into their databases using different modes.
 These modes are SQL Server Authentication, Windows Authentication, and Mixed Mode Authentication, respectively.
-Let’s break down these modes for a better understanding.
+Let’s break down these modes for a better understanding and further SQL Server enable mixed mode authentication after installation.

 1. SQL Server Authentication: This authentication mode in SQL Server uses the credentials specified for SQL Server.
 The login credentials are mainly stored on the server, and the passwords used for logins are encrypted.
 This authentication mode is generally helpful when users are not part of any Windows domain or when applications do not support and rely on Windows Authentication.